IAMconsortium/nomenclature/doc/source/usage.rst

    computed as aggregates.
 They are defined as list entries which themselves have a list of constituent regions.
 These constituent regions must be model native regions.

+* *exclude_regions* optional (list of str): If input data for region processing provided to :func:`process()` or :meth:`RegionProcessor.apply` contains regions which are not mentioned in *native_regions*, in *common_regions* (as the name of a common region or a constituent region)  an error will be raised.
+This is a safeguard against silently dropping regions which are not in named in *native_regions* or *common_regions*.

+  If regions are to be excluded, they can be explicitly named in the *exclude_regions* section which causes their presence to no longer raise an error.

 .. note::
    The names of the constituent regions **must** refer to the **original** model